rkotze/rkotze.github.io/_drafts/2020-02-03-react-context-why-how.md

 ### Areas you might use React context

 - Site settings/preferences for a user
-- Styling themes, make it easy to change switch between light/dark theme
+- Styling themes, making it easy to change switch between light/dark theme
-- User details, hide/show user views depending if they are logged in
+- User details, hide/show user views depending on if they are logged in
 - E-commerce basket management, showing items added to a basket when searching and adding items

-The above are typically **global** to the application however, it does not mean context should be used only for global features.
-It can be used further down the component tree to manage state of a complex feature.
-For example, multiple step form and depending on the answers determines the next questions to show.
+The above examples could be regarded as **global** to an application however, it does not mean context should be used only for global features.
+It can be used further down the component tree to manage the state of a complex feature.
+For example, multiple-step form and depending on the answers determine the next questions.

 ### More options

-It does sound like React context can be used for anything however, there are other options for cross cutting concerns which maybe preferred.
+It does sound like React context can be used for anything however, there are other options for cross-cutting concerns which may be preferred.
 It would be excessive for handling local state with a component tree of two or three levels.
 For the same principle of keeping code easy to reason about here are other approaches.
 To handle state for a basic form you can use the [Render props](/coding/understanding-render-props-react-js) approach, like the popular form library [Formik](https://github.com/jaredpalmer/formik){:target="\_blank" rel="noopener"}.
 When two components share the same state you can use [lifting state up](https://reactjs.org/docs/lifting-state-up.html){:target="\_blank" rel="noopener"} as an option.

 ## How to use it?